ShootMe/FallGuysStats/README.md

   - Hit 'F' to flip the Display

 ## Changelog
+  - 1.68
+    - Fixed Week / Day filters
+    - Added more filter options in settings
+    - Added logic to account for new levels that may come up in Season 2
+    - Added option to auto update program in settings
   - 1.67
     - Fixed times in database to be stored correctly as utc
   - 1.66